rorosaurus/esp32-hub75-driver/ASSEMBLY.md

 # Attaching to your LED panel
-You attach it to the LED panel like this for Output Mode 0:
+Attach your PCB to the LED panel like this for Output Mode 0:

 ![Output Mode 0 Example](https://github.com/rorosaurus/esp32-hub75-driver/raw/master/images/assembly/output-mode-0-example.gif)

-You attach it to the LED panel like this for Output Mode 1:
+Attach your PCB to the LED panel like this for Output Mode 1:

 ![Output Mode 1 Example](https://github.com/rorosaurus/esp32-hub75-driver/raw/master/images/assembly/output-mode-1-example.jpg)